danvega/danvega-dev/blog/2021/11/06/github-copilot-java-developers.md

 video: https://www.youtube.com/embed/97C3fQqzj-I
 ---

-💡 The video tutorial for this blog post can be found above or you can [click here](https://youtu.be/97C3fQqzj-I) to watch it on YouTube.
+<div class="callout">💡 The video tutorial for this blog post can be found above or you can <a href="https://youtu.be/97C3fQqzj-I">click here</a> to watch it on YouTube.</div>

 Earlier this year GitHub launched Copilot, an AI pair-programmer.
 With GitHub Copilot, get suggestions for whole lines or entire functions right inside your editor.
 I'm not sure if it supported Java when it was first launched but at the time of writing this, the technical preview supports Python, JavaScript, TypeScript, Ruby, Java & Go.